If you like intercultural romance you’ll love Gloria Silk’s novels: Check them out below: Print and eBook versions are available now:

 Enjoy and let Gloria Silk know what you think of the books.
 If you review them, and let her know, you’ll get her next novel free of charge.
 Email her: Contact@GloriaSilk.com

-In the meantime coming up on September 15th, article: “How to Get Published in the world of E-books”.
-In end of October, “Who is in charge of your career?” article will talk about creative people with small businesses and those with hobbies they would like to make into profitable undertakings.
+Coming soon, blogs regarding “How to Get Published in the world of E-books” and “Who is in charge of your career?”
+I’ll blog about creative people with small businesses and those with hobbies they would like to make into profitable undertakings.

 Review by Natasha Jackson – 4 stars